Brad Willis (Neighbours): 1989–1993

-Brad meets Sharon Davies (Jessica Muschamp) and they go out on several dates together, the first is ruined when Brad takes Sharon to a basketball game he is playing in and on the second, Brad falls asleep during a movie much to Sharon's annoyance.
-A couple of years later, Brad returns to Erinsborough after his parents bail him out of an Asian jail.
+Brad meets Sharon Davies (Jessica Muschamp) and they go out on several dates together.
+The first is ruined when Brad takes Sharon to a basketball game he is playing in and on the second, Brad falls asleep during a movie much to Sharon's annoyance.
+Two years later, Brad returns to Erinsborough after his parents bail him out of an Asian jail.
 Brad befriends Guy Carpenter (Andrew Williams) and they start training for a cross-country race together.
 Brad is shocked when he discovers Guy has been using steroids to enhance his performance and he tries to talk him out of using them.
 Guy tells Brad to stay out of business, but Brad seeks advice from his mother, who tells Guy's aunt, Brenda Riley (Genevieve Lemon), what he has been doing.
 Brad begins working for Paige Sneddon (Tracy Callender) at a surf shop and he designs surfboards for her.
 They also begin dating.
 When Brad's boards are stolen from his garage, Guy becomes a suspect because a pendant found at the scene matches his one.
 Brad's sister, Gaby, confronts Guy and he explains a woman he previously dated gave him half of the pendant and he kept the other half.
 Guy realises that the woman was Paige, but his plan to get the truth out of her is ruined when Brad walks in on him asking her out on a date.
 Brad eventually discovers the stolen boards in Paige's garage and he breaks up with her.